Anders-H/JobRunner/README.md

 This can be changed by editing the `JobRunner.exe.config` file.

-Download version 1.7: [JobRunner.exe](http://winsoft.se/files/JobRunner.exe) (right click, Save as...)
+Download setup program for version 1.7: [JobRunner.exe](http://winsoft.se/files/JobRunner.exe) (right click, Save as...)

 ## Version history: